fourctv/FourDRESTApi/README.md

 ## Special Database Fields

-**4D RESTApi** assumes your database has some special Fields in all (most) tables, and those fields get some special treatment on **REST_PostData** requests:
+**4D RESTApi** assumes your database may have some special Fields in all (most) tables, and those fields get some special treatment on **REST_PostData** requests:

-1. **Primary Key field**: a field defined as Primary Key in each table is automatically populated on **inserts**, and cannot be modified on **updates**
+1. **Primary Key field**: a field defined as Primary Key in each table is automatically populated on **inserts** (if it is a longint type), and cannot be modified on **updates**
 2. **CreationDate**: a field named as **CreationDate** is automatically populated on **inserts**, and cannot be modified on **updates**
 3. **UpdateDate** or **LastUpdateDate**: a field named as **UpdateDate** or **LastUpdateDate** is automatically populated on **updates**
 4. **TimeStamp**: a field named as **TimeStamp** is automatically populated on **inserts** or **updates**, and it will hold a special Time Stamp string with the following format: "*YYYY/MM/DD;HH:MM:SS;username;client IP address;web process name;current machine owner;current machine name*"

 You can change that behaviour, or change the special fields names by modifying the **REST_PostData** method.

 You can also enable/disable some special handling of the **TimeStamp** field, to enable additional validation on **updates**.
 The **TimeStamp** value sent on an **update** request can be matched to the current value in the record to be updated.
-If values do not match the update will be rejected, on the basis that user might be trying to update an older instance of that record.
+If values do not match the update will be rejected, on the basis that user might be trying to update an older version of that record.
 Validation code in **REST_PostData** method is initially disabled, but can be easily enabled by modifying a single line in that method:
 ```
 If (($updateTimeStamp="") | ($updateTimeStamp=$recordTimeStamp) | True)  //  valid time stamp? `------ temporarily disable time stamp validation
 ```